 1st Part – Details everything related to Abandoned Carts:

-2nd Part – Details everything related to Tracking and Emails:
+2nd Part – Details everything related to abandoned cart recovery emails:

 Let us look into each of these parts one at a time and study each of its parameters in detail.

-The following are the different fields under the 1st part of the General Settings:
+The following are the different fields under General Settings:

 Enable abandoned cart emails – This setting allows you to send abandoned cart emails to the customers who has not completed their transaction.
 If you do not select this option then when any cart gets abandoned by logged-in users and guest users, reminder emails will not be sent to them.